Achievable logoAchievable logo

 Keep death benefit for a shorter period

 The policyholder can essentially surrender the life insurance, then take their cash value and purchase the equivalent of term life insurance* on the insured person.
-This option is typically only available to insured persons below the age of 80, as most insurance companies do not offer term life to elderly persons.
+This option is typically only available to insured persons below the age of 80, since many insurance companies don’t offer term life to elderly persons.

 *Term life insurance is the most basic form of life insurance.
 The policyholder pays a fixed premium to maintain a death benefit over an insured person for a specified period (term).
 For example, a person pays $50 monthly to insure their life over the next ten years for $250,000.
 The policy expires if the person survives the term (10 years in this example).